hyperledger/fabric/docs/source/dev-setup/devenv.rst

     git clone https://github.com/<your_github_userid>/fabric

 .. note::
-    If you are running Windows, before cloning the repository, run thefollowing
+    If you are running Windows, before cloning the repository, run the following
     command:

     ::